yusufttur/Web-Development/README.md

 * Use of Bootstrap classes for easy styling.

 ## Contributions
-We welcome contributions to this project!
+I welcome contributions to this project!
 If you have an idea for a new feature or have found a bug, please open an issue on the repository.

 ## Authors
 * [**Yusuf Tür**](https://github.com/yusufttur)